Zacbaron/Docs/pages/mydoc/mydoc_member_portal_dashboard.md

 ### Dashboard and Menu Summary

-The Dashboard is the landing page for members for the portal.
-The page displays a general overview of the member’s account and recent activity.
+The Dashboard is the landing page for a member when they access the portal.
+The page displays a general overview of a member’s account and recent activity.

-The Dashboard also displays information for members on how to apply for long service leave.
+The Dashboard also displays information for members on how to apply for a benefit payment.

 {% include image.html file="portal/memberdashboard.png" alt="Member Portal Dashboard" caption="Member Portal Dashboard" %}